 Frost claimed the site was the largest of its kind found since 1964.
 Comprising 100 structures, including circular homes, storehouses, cemeteries, funeral towers, roadways, waterworks, farming terraces, a dam, and a pyramid, the city might have been occupied by the Incas who fled Cusco after the Spanish conquest.
 The ruins are secluded in cloud forest in the remote Vilcabamba region.

-Llaqtapata, rediscovered by a U.S. and British team using remote (aerial) infrared technology and reported in November 2003, is the most recent Inca city to (re)surface.
-Just 3km (1 3/4 miles) from Machu Picchu, it, too, had been visited by Bingham and several explorers in the 1980s, so it's open to interpretation how new its “discovery” in fact is.
+Llaqtapata was rediscovered by a U.S. and British team using remote (aerial) infrared technology and (re)surfaced in November 2003.
+Just 3km (1 3/4 miles) from Machu Picchu, it, too, had been visited by Bingham and by several explorers in the 1980s, so it's open to interpretation how new its “discovery” in fact is.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.